-Authenticate user’s grid credentials
+Authenticate user’s grid credentials, if present

 Load identifier values

-If the user is an administrator for this identifier (ADMIN_USER under this identifier, or the root identifier), all values are returned and the operation ends.
+If the user is an administrator for this identifier (ADMIN_USERS under this identifier, or the root identifier), all values are returned and the operation ends.

 If the user is listed as PUBLIC_READER by the identifier, all values (even ADMIN values?) are returned and the operation ends.